marcelogmca/llm_narrative_engine/README.md

 ## Key Features

-*   **Hierarchical Long-Term Memory:** A unique Fulltext -> Summary -> Synopsis Hierarchy is used to model the limits of the AI context window.
+*   **Hierarchical Long-Term Memory:** A unique Fulltext -> Summary -> Synopsis -> Arcs Hierarchy is used to model the limits of the AI context window.
 Further augmented with a "Slotted RAG" (Retrieval Augmented Generation) system to inject relevant memories back into their historic chronological position in the narrative timeline to provide the AI with important temporal context.

 *   **The "Director" AI:** A 'Director' agent (Orchestrator) reviews the narrative events periodically.
 It offers high-level feedback and guidance to direct an overarching main 'Writer' AI to mitigate plot drift and maintain thematic representation longitudinally.
 Keeps an internal notebook in a self-feedback loop to keep track of the narrative's goals, keeping the writer reality anchored and naturally reminding it of key missing events.